 These spicy hot fire crackers are the perfect treat to put on the snack table at any party.
 They have tons of flavor, and they satisfy anyone who loves the heat.
-They add balance to some other delicious snack foods such as these oven-fried plantain chips or this crowd-pleasing party mix.

 Although I typically enjoy extremely spicy hot foods, these fire crackers were borderline too spicy for me.
 That said, I still really enjoyed them, but I made sure to dip them in yogurt before putting them in my mouth.

 Ingredients for Spicy Hot Fire Crackers